pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 Once I got hang of how to use optimism as a mechanic, I was able to use my personal experience with fighting depression as inspiration.
 I tried my best to represent my feelings as game mechanics.
 Similar to how starting the journey to heal depression feels extremely difficult and slow, the game starts slow and feels like we made no progress.
 Every move felt like a gamble, it might either make me feel better, or it might worsen the situation.
 However, with the help of my friends, I persevered, and slowly, but surely got better.
 After a while my recovery started accelerating and I was able to study, and do everyday tasks which felt like a drag.
 Everytime something positive happened, be it playing games with my friends or getting to pet a stray cat, it boosted my moral.
 It feels good to look back at the game screenshots, photos, and chat messages.

-This was the first board game I made and there were a lot of oversights, but I trusted in my friends to give me good feedback and they delivered.
+This was the first board game I made and there were many oversights, but I trusted in my friends to give me good feedback and they delivered.
 As for the core gameplay, I believe I was able to weave the feeling of optimism through hope into the game mechanics.

 = Glossary